 You probably know by now that you need to show your toiletries to TSA agents.
 And that you need to have them in a clear plastic bag.
 If you put that bag in this pocket, you will save a lot of time when going through the checkpoints, as opposed to keeping them in the main compartment of your pack.

 Just consider how long it takes to actually open up that compartment, with all the different buckles.
 But if you put it in this pocket, it’s just one zipper away.

 But, its zipper is covered by the compression straps, so you will need to undo those first.
-On the one hand, this makes the compartment a little more secure, and ensures that no one else cold sneakily open it up without you noticing.
+On the one hand, this makes the compartment a little more secure and ensures that no one else could sneakily open it up without you noticing.

 Is this an expensive backpack?
 Yes.
 But is it overpriced?
 Absolutely not.
 But the price really makes you wonder whether or not this pack is really worth it.
 However, that depends on a few things, mostly your own travel preferences.